bruceskingle/marco-sparko/docs/index.md

 [GraphQL Playground HowTo](GraphQL.md) Provides an introduction to GraphQL and shows how to use the GraphQL Playground UI to make interactive queries.

+[Chrome Browser Inspector HowTo](ChromeInspector.md) Provides an introduction to using the Chrome browser inspector to observe API calls made by web pages.

 [GraphQL Playground HowTo >](GraphQL.md)